JuliaStats/Klara.jl/README.md

 * Models are represented internally by graphs.
 * Memory allocation and garbage collection have been reduced by using mutating functions associated with targets.
 * It is possible to select storing output in memory or in file at runtime.
-* Automatic differentiation is available allowing to choose between forward mode and reverse mode (the latter relying on source transformation).
+* Automatic differentiation is available allowing to choose between forward mode and reverse mode.

 Some of the old code has not been fully ported.
 The full porting of old functionality, as well as further developments, will be completed shortly.
 Progress is being tracked systematically via issues and milestones.